JorgeLlorente/video_gaming_industry_analysis/README.md

 For this project, there are several things that could be done to improve it.
 Here are some ideas:

 - Getting cross-data conclusions using MySQL structure.
-- Creating a PDF report based on the visualizations for each game.
+- Creating a PDF report based on the graphics created for each game.
-- Creating functions to only compare each game to their peers (creating an intermediary function to decide the level of impact for each game.)
+- Creating functions to only compare each game to their peers (creating an intermediary function to decide the level of impact for each game).
-- Creating predictions for the video game industry or games in particular based on their history.
+- Creating predictions for the video game industry or a partircular game based on their history.
+- Measuring video game updates through Twitch & Youtube videos views and likes.
+- Comparing Youtube & Twitch.
+- Creating a server to feed the database with Youtube Info (free trial API: 10.000 requests per day)

 ## Libraries